hull-graveyard/hullagram/README.md

 This project is built on the Hull platform, with [Aura](github.com/aurajs/aura), [Backbone.js](https://github.com/documentcloud/backbone) and lots of other cool libraries.

-**You don't need an account on Hull to use it locally, the App key is already present in this app.**
+**You don't need an account on [hull.io](http://hull.io) to use it locally, the `appId` is already present in this app.**

-Implement cool features (see the last paragraph for ideas), improve the repo and we'll give you an early access to Hull so you can build your own apps !
+Implement cool features (see the last paragraph for ideas), contribute to this repo and we'll give you an early access to Hull so you can build and deploy your own apps !

 -----------------------
 # Hullagram
-This is a fully contained demo of what you can achieve with hull.
+This is a fully contained demo of what you can achieve with [hull](http://hull.io).

 [View demo (http://gram.hull.io/)](http://gram.hull.io/)